View the current warnings for Victoria

 - Weather

-- Partly cloudy.
-The chance of a thunderstorm in the afternoon.
+- Cloudy.
+95% chance of showers, with possible small hail inshore in the early morning.
+The chance of a thunderstorm in the morning and afternoon.

 Please be awareWind and wave forecasts are averages.
 Wind gusts can be 40 per cent stronger than the forecast, and stronger still in squalls and thunderstorms.
 Maximum waves can be twice the forecast height.